szelongq/tp/docs/UserGuide.md

 * `list` followed by `addLeaveBalance 3 l/4` adds 4 days of leave to the 3rd employee in the employee book.
 * `find n/Sam` followed by `addLeaveBalance 1 l/1` adds 1 day of leave to the 1st employee in the results of the `find` command.

-#### Subtract number of leaves for an employee : `subtractLeaveBalance`
+#### Deduct number of leaves from an employee : `deductLeaveBalance`

-Subtracts the specified number of leaves from the current leave balance (number of days of leave left) of a chosen employee.
+Deducts the specified number of leaves from the current leave balance (number of days of leave left) of a chosen employee.

-Format: `subtractLeaveBalance INDEX l/LEAVES`
+Format: `deductLeaveBalance INDEX l/LEAVES`

-* Subtracts the specified number from the number of leaves of the employee at the specified `INDEX`.
+* Deducts the specified number from the number of leaves of the employee at the specified `INDEX`.
 * The index refers to the index number shown in the displayed employee list.
 * The index **must be a positive integer** 1, 2, 3, …
 * The number of leaves **must be a positive integer** 1, 2, 3, …
-* The number of leaves to be removed **cannot be greater than the amount of leaves in the employee's leave balance.**
+* The number of leaves to be deducted **cannot be greater than the amount of leaves in the employee's leave balance.**

 Examples:
-* `list` followed by `subtractLeaveBalance 2 l/1` removes 1 day of leave from the 2nd employee in the employee book.
+* `list` followed by `deductLeaveBalance 2 l/1` removes 1 day of leave from the 2nd employee in the employee book.
-* `find n/Anthony` followed by `subtractLeaveBalance 4 l/2` removes 2 days of leave from the 4th employee in the results of the `find` command.
+* `find n/Anthony` followed by `deductLeaveBalance 4 l/2` removes 2 days of leave from the 4th employee in the results of the `find` command.

 #### Assign a leave with a date to an employee : `assignLeave`